navaneeth-dev/portfolio-v2/src/content/blog/reverse-engineering-a-banking-app.md

 ## Reverse engineering Android native libraries

-After loading `libprotectt-native-lib.so` binary in IDA, (which I knew from my loadLibrary hook) I jumped into the entry point and found a thread being created with a startRoutine.
+After loading `libprotecttor-native-lib.so` binary in IDA, (which I knew from my loadLibrary hook) I jumped into the entry point and found a thread being created with a startRoutine.
 It always verifies the checksum of the native library.

 ![Native entry point](../../images/reverse-engineering-icici-native-entry-point.png)